BerndHagen/MemoInk-Personal-Diary-App/README.md

 Familiarize yourself with the app's functionalities to enhance your experience.
 For further assistance or questions, refer to this guide or contact support.

 ## **Create a Topic**

-Follow these steps to create a new topic in the app:
+Creating a new topic is intuitive and flexible.
+Here's the process we've designed:

 1. **Initiate Topic Creation**
    Tap the plus symbol (+) in the bottom navigation bar to start the process.